 java_toolchain rule reachable

 from your targets.

 A list of workspace-relative glob patterns.
 Determines which sources IntelliJ treats as test sources.
-This is mostly visual (IntelliJ marks these in green).

 NOTE: Deprecated.
 You should never need to use this project view directive.

 Forces a import of a particular rule's outputs.
 This is useful if you have rule under your source directories that you want to import as jars instead of sources.